 - Let it cool off.
 It should be warm, but not boiling when you strain.

-- Now, add the honey.
+- Now, add the raw honey.
 Mix the honey in the syrup, slowly.
 The syrup stains and it will be watery.
 I used my kitchen aid mixer with the whip on low.
 I had the honey in the mixer and slowly added the elderberry syrup a little at a time.

-- Add the Young Living Vitality Essential Oils, note I do NOT recommend any other brand, only Young Living, as these are vitality oils that are dietary supplements.
-Mix.
+- Add the Young Living Vitality Essential Oils to the bottle.
+Note: I do NOT recommend any other brand, only Young Living, as these are vitality oils that are dietary supplements.
 Omit adding the oils if you added the ginger, cloves and cinnamon sticks to Step 2.